HunorMarton/gorillas/README.md

 - You can also play the final, extended version of the game on [CodePen](https://codepen.io/HunorMarton/full/jOJZqvp).
 This includes even more features, like light and dark mode and in this version the flying bomb is also affected by the wind.

 While the main tutorials are very packed, there are still a few topics we could not cover in them.
-Below you can also find a few follow-up tutorials, like how to make the game full-screen.
+Below you can also find a few follow-up tutorials

+- How to make the game fullscreen?

+- How to handle dark mode?

 ## Source Code for the freeCodeCamp Article